 Radiometric trends (band average)

 Using the on-board blackbody and deep space views the stability of the TIRS-2 instrument has been monitored since launch (Figure 7).
 Starting out on the primary electronics (side A) at launch, the apparent responsivity was stable for the first six months, then started a slow degradation of about 0.2%/year for band 10 and 0.1%/year for band 11.
-Once shifted to side B, the apparent responsivity decreased about 0.1% over the first six months, then the trends flattened a about 0.05% for band 10 and essentially flat for band 11 for the next two years.
+Once shifted to side B, the apparent responsivity decreased about 0.1% over the first six months, then the trends flattened about 0.05% for band 10 and essentially flat for band 11 for the next two years.
 The operations concept changed at about 8 months after switching to side B when the SSM encoder current became a significant concern and blackbody calibrations were limited to once every two weeks instead of ~14 times/day.
 The trends in apparent responsivity are small and not compensated for in processing and at this point in time it is not clear if they represent instrument degradation or calibration source degradation.
 The background stability based on the deep space view has varied a maximum of 10 DN since launch (Figure 8).
 Both the apparent responsivity and background response show a small variation within orbit, circa 0.1% for responsivity and 10 DN for the background response, as indicated by the vertical spread in response on an individual day.

 Noise trends